Variational Auto-Decoder: A Method for Neural Generative Modeling from Incomplete Data: Model

 \subsection{Problem Formulation}

 We assume a ground-truth random variable $\hat{x} \sim p(\hat{x});\ \hat{x} \in \mathbb{R}^{d}$, sampled from a ground-truth distribution, with $d$ being the dimension of the input space.
 Unfortunately, the space of $\hat{x}$ is considered to not be fully observable.
-The part that is observable we denote via random variable $x$, regarded hereon as \textit{incomplete input}.
+The part that is observable we denote via random variable $x$, regarded hereon as \textit{incomplete} data.
 We assume that a random variable $\alpha \sim p(\alpha); \alpha \in \{0,1\}^{d}$ denotes whether or not the data is observable through an indicator in each dimension with value $1$ being observable and $0$ being missing.

 We formalize the process of generating the random variable $x$ as the process of first drawing a ground-truth data sample from $p(\hat{x})$ and a missingness pattern sample from $p(\alpha)$, and subsequently removing information from $\hat{x}$ using $\alpha$.
 We draw $N$ i.i.d. samples from the above process to build a dataset.\footnote{Notably, each datapoint can have a distinct missingness pattern.} For the rest of this paper, the incomplete dataset is regarded as $X=\{x_1, \dots ,x_N\}$ and the missingness patterns are regarded as $A=\{\alpha_1,\dots,\alpha_N\}$.
 The ground-truth dataset is regarded as $\hat{X}=\{\hat{x}_1, \dots ,\hat{x}_N\}$. $\hat{X}$ can never directly be a part of training, validation or testing since it is considered strictly unknown.
+It may only be used for evaluation purpose.